mathhulk/owostat.us/README.md

 Feel free to contribute to the development of owostat.us through pull requests and issue/bug reporting.
 Contributions are always welcome and will help make this project the best that it can be.
 To get started, clone this project to a local folder.

 ### Run
 Node.js and npm must be installed before you can use owostat.us.
-* Execute `npm install` to install packages and generate a lock file
+* Execute `yarn` to install packages and generate a lock file
 * Execute `node run start` to initialize owostat.us, which can be found on port 8999

 ## Credit